vpnagraj/vpnagraj/_posts/notes/2016-07-25-choropleth-maps-with-leaflet.markdown

 share: false
 ---

-[Choropleth maps](https://en.wikipedia.org/wiki/Choropleth_map) are useful in displaying data across geographic regions[^1].
+[Choropleth maps](https://en.wikipedia.org/wiki/Choropleth_map) are useful in displaying data across geographic regions.
 In these plots, the scale is represented by color and typically contained in defined spatial boundaries.

 There are a number of ways to make choropleth visualizations in R, including the [**ggmap** package](http://rforpublichealth.blogspot.com/2015/10/mapping-with-ggplot-create-nice.html) and the [**choroplethr** package](https://cran.r-project.org/web/packages/choroplethr/index.html).
 Both of the methods above seem to work fine.
 But I recently started using Leaflet, which is a JavaScript mapping library that's bound to R with the Leaflet pakcage.

 A couple advantages to using Leaflet: